desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/spectra-NSIDE/PIXGROUP/PIXNUM/spectra-NSIDE-PIXNUM.rst

 NAXIS3   1225             int  Number of spectra
 ======== ================ ==== ==============================================

-Data: 3D float32 image [nspec, ndiag, nwave]
+Data: FITS image [float32, nspec x ndiag x nwave]

 A sparse resolution matrix may be created for spectrum ``i`` with::